valtimo-platform/valtimo-documentation/using-valtimo/upload/upload-to-documenten-api-with-metadata.md

 ## Configuring the Upload Document process

-Every Valtimo implementation comes with a system process called: Upload Document.
+Every Valtimo implementation comes with a system process called 'Upload Document'.
 This process is meant to handle most generic document uploads.
 The Upload Document process look like this:

 ![Upload Document](img/document-upload.png)